IfazSheikh22/ifazsheikh22/README.md

 * 🏭 Working within an engineering environment where **safety, reliability, compliance, and quality** were key considerations

 This experience gave me a valuable insight into how engineering principles are applied to complex, safety-critical infrastructure.

+## 🎯 What's Next?

+I'm currently looking for **Graduate / Junior Engineering opportunities** where I can continue developing my technical skills, contribute to real-world engineering projects, and learn from experienced engineers.

+If you're working on something interesting in **electronics/electrical engineering, embedded, control, power systems, project management or related fields**, I'd be happy to connect! 🤝

 ## 🛠️ What I Like Working On